 Elective – V: Unix: Operating System, Structure of Unix Operating System, Unix Commands, Interfacing with Unix, Editors, and Compilers for Unix, LEX and YACC, File system, System calls, Filters, Shell programming.

 Windows: Windows environment, Unicode, Documents, and Views, Drawing in a window, Message handling, Scrolling and Splitting views, Docking toolbars and Status bars, Common dialogs, and Controls, MDI, Multithreading, OLE, Active X controls, ATL, Database access, Network programming.

 Tips to Crack UGC NET Computer science & Applications

-Here we have provided the Complete information on UGC NET computer science & Applications syllabus.
-This article gives the complete information on the syllabus and topics of UGC NET Computer science exam.
+Here we have provided the Complete information on UGC NET Computer Science and Applications Syllabus.
+This article gives complete information on the syllabus and topics of the UGC NET Computer science exam.
 Share this article with the candidates who are interested in UGC NET.
 Tell us errors in this article via the comment section below and you can ask us your queries and doubts regarding UGC NET.